 Thousands Of People Visit These National Parks, But Never Realize Just How Deadly They Are

 Since the National Parks System was established in 1916, countless visitors have benefited from the breathtaking natural beauty of our country.
 In the grand scheme, this system is a safe and wondrous one.
 From the deep gorges of the Grand Canyon to the soft rolling hills of the Shenandoah, there’s no limit to the wonders that will be carefully preserved for years to come.
 With great beauty comes great responsibility, though, especially when it comes to safety.
 There have been many tragic and devastating instances where the natural landscapes were especially unforgiving.
-The following National Parks have seen some truly grim accidents:
+Here are some dangerous National Parks that have seen some truly grim accidents:

 While these parks may be especially dangerous, they should by no means be missed.
 The National Parks Service prioritizes the safety of visitors and is a wonderful resource for anyone planning a visit.